When you’re a college student, few things are as important as public Wi-Fi.

 Just Say “No” to Automatic Connections

-This “automatically connect” setting is usually set to default by most computers.
+This “automatically connect” setting is usually enabled by default on most computers.
 But this might cause your computer to connect to whatever free network it can find, including unsafe rogue networks.
+If you are in close proximity to multiple networks, you may not know which network you are connected to and you may be connected to an unsafe WiFi network.

 Mind the HTTPS